Dumanjug: Transportation

 The municipality also has a RORO (Roll-On Roll Off) port situated in Tangil, which serves as the gateway between southern Cebu and mideastern Negros Island.
 There are two shipping companies effectively offering round-the-clock service.

 Education

-Dumanjug has 30 schools offering basic education, six secondary schools, two tertiary education institutions, and two school districts: District I (Dumanjug Central) and District II (Bitoon Central).
+Dumanjug has 30 schools offering basic education, six secondary schools, and two tertiary education institutions.
 One of the town's prominent schools, the Little Flower School, was established in 1946 as the Dumanjug branch of the Colegio de San Carlos (now University of San Carlos).
 It was later renamed as the Dumanjug Catholic High School.
 It is currently administered by the Oblates of Notre Dame.
 Dumanjug's biggest school, Bitoon National Vocational School, is in the northern barangay of Bitoon.
-A satellite campus of the Cebu Technological University is also located in Bitoon.
+A satellite campus of the Cebu Technological University is also located in the same barangay.